BACD-RCPCH Polani Award 2021

 Up to £15,000 is available in 2021 through the Paul Polani Research Award to enable a team to pilot, undertake, or complete a paediatric neurodisability original research project (please note that applications which only plan to undertake systematic reviews will not be funded).

 BACD is a National Institute for Health Research non-commercial Partner.
-Thus the study might be eligible for NIHR Portfolio project status.
-If adopted to the NIHR Portfolio, Clinical Research Network support and 'accrual' benefits for NHS Trusts would be available to the project team.
+Polani projects that recruit through the NHS might be eligible for NIHR Portfolio project status.

 Past award winners are:

 Breathe-Easy: a pilot study to examine the acceptability and feasibility of a novel night-time postural management night-time intervention (PMN-TI) to improve respiratory health of children with complex neuro-disability (2020) Dr Sarah Crombie, Dr Jessica Baskerville, Dr Diane Sellers, Dr Akshat Kapur, Professor Stephen Bremner, Dr Christopher Morris

 This award was co-funded by the RCPCH and the Chartered Society of Physiotherapists Charitable Trust (CSPCT).

 Non-invasive assessment of anaemia in children with neurodisability attending community paediatric clinics: A feasibility study (2019) Dr Richard Lee-Kelland, Dr Steve Jones, Dr Clare Sheahan, Professor Pete Blair, Dr Jenny Ingram, Dr Fiona Finlay